yamilvindas/pTTQ/README.md

 ## I) Introduction

-GitHub repository for the sumbission of the paper *Pruned trained ternary quantization for medical signal classification models* for Information Sciences.
+GitHub repository for the sumbission of the paper *Trainable pruned ternary quantization for medical signal classification models* for Neurocomputing.

 ## II) Configuration